abayomi2/flask-REST-API-CICD/README.md

-# TERRAFORM
-aws eks update-kubeconfig --region us-east-1 --name my-dev-eks-cluster
-# Example: aws eks update-kubeconfig --region us-east-1 --name my-dev-eks-cluster

-## What to install on Jenkins Agent: Jenkins, AWC CLI, Docker, python3, pip, python3.12-venv -y,

-# CI/CD Pipeline for Flask Application on AWS EKS using Jenkins and Terraform
+# Full CI/CD Pipeline for Flask Application on AWS EKS
+## (Jenkins, Terraform, Docker, Kubernetes, Prometheus, Grafana, Trivy, SonarQube)

-This project demonstrates an end-to-end CI/CD pipeline that automates the deployment of a Python Flask web application to a Kubernetes cluster (AWS EKS).
-The pipeline uses Jenkins for CI/CD, AWS EKS for container app orchestration, Terraform for Infrastructure as Code (IaC), Docker for containerization, Docker Hub as the image repository, and GitHub for version control with webhook integration for continuous integration.
+This project demonstrates a comprehensive, end-to-end CI/CD pipeline that automates the build, test, security scan, static code analysis, deployment, and validation of a Python Flask web application to a Kubernetes cluster (AWS EKS).

+**Core Technologies & Features:**
+* **Infrastructure as Code (IaC):** AWS EKS cluster provisioned using Terraform.
+* **CI/CD Orchestration:** Jenkins server on AWS EC2.
+* **Containerization:** Application containerized with Docker, images stored on Docker Hub.
+* **Orchestration:** Deployment to AWS EKS (Elastic Kubernetes Service).
+* **Application:** Python Flask REST API with an HTML homepage and Prometheus metrics exporter.
+* **Automated Testing:** Unit tests for the Flask application integrated into the pipeline.
+* **Static Code Analysis:** SonarQube integration for code quality and vulnerability assessment.
+* **Security Scanning:** Docker image vulnerability scanning using Trivy.
+* **Monitoring & Visualization:** Metrics collection with Prometheus and dashboarding with Grafana.
+* **Post-Deployment Validation:** Automated smoke tests.
+* **Continuous Integration:** GitHub webhook triggers the Jenkins pipeline on code pushes.

 ## Project Overview

-The core objective is to showcase a robust DevOps workflow:
+The objective is to showcase a robust DevOps workflow encompassing:
-1.  **Infrastructure Provisioning:** AWS EKS cluster and supporting resources are provisioned using Terraform.
+1.  **Infrastructure Provisioning:** Automated setup of AWS EKS.
-2.  **CI/CD Server Setup:** A Jenkins server is set up on an AWS EC2 instance with all necessary tools (Java, Docker, AWS CLI, kubectl, Trivy).
+2.  **CI/CD Server Setup:** Configuration of a Jenkins server with all necessary build, test, and deployment tools.
-3.  **Application Containerization:** A simple Flask application is containerized using Docker.
+3.  **Application Development:** A Flask application with API endpoints, a user-friendly homepage, and Prometheus metrics.
-4.  **Automated Pipeline:** A Jenkins pipeline (`Jenkinsfile`) defines the CI/CD process:
+4.  **Automated Pipeline (`Jenkinsfile`):**
     * Checkout code from GitHub.
+    * Run unit tests.
+    * Perform static code analysis with SonarQube.
-    * Build the Docker image.
+    * Build Docker image.
+    * Scan Docker image for vulnerabilities with Trivy.
-    * Push the image to Docker Hub.
+    * Push image to Docker Hub.
-    * Configure `kubectl` to connect to the EKS cluster.
+    * Configure `kubectl` for EKS.
-    * Update Kubernetes deployment manifests with the new image tag.
+    * Update Kubernetes manifests.
-    * Deploy the application to EKS.
+    * Deploy to EKS.
-5.  **Continuous Integration:** A GitHub webhook triggers the Jenkins pipeline automatically on code pushes.
+    * Run smoke tests.
+5.  **Monitoring Stack:** Deployment of Prometheus and Grafana to EKS.
+6.  **Continuous Integration:** Automated pipeline triggers via GitHub webhooks.

 ## Prerequisites

-Before you begin, ensure you have the following:
-* An AWS Account with necessary permissions to create EKS clusters, EC2 instances, IAM roles, etc.
+* AWS Account with necessary permissions.
-* AWS CLI configured locally (for initial Terraform setup if not running Terraform from an environment with an IAM role).
+* AWS CLI configured locally (for initial Terraform setup if not using an IAM role).
 * Terraform CLI installed locally.
 * Git installed locally.
-* A GitHub account and a repository for this project.
+* GitHub account and a repository for this project.
-* A Docker Hub account.
+* Docker Hub account.
-* A text editor or IDE (e.g., VS Code).
+* Text editor or IDE (e.g., VS Code).

 ## Project Structure